OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

 (positive when the battery delivers power) so that to minimise the fuel consumption toGrams.
-Block toGperkWh is normalised, so that it can be used for different engines, adapting the horizontal scale through gain, and the vertical’s through gain1.
+Block toGperkWh is normalised, so that it can be used for different engines, adapting the horizontal scale through gain, and the vertical's through gain1.

 This diagram defines the system, whose equations will be automatically determined by OpenModelica, through model flattening.
 However, some code